freenode/web-7.0/README.md

 The goal is to create a new, modernly responsive, and easily navigated website for freenode.net

 ## TODO
-- [ ]  Get the basic static page up, and how to connect (latest two news about the reformation + about page, kinda) schedulescheduled release: 2016-02-28
+- [ ]  Get the basic static page up, and how to connect (latest two news about the reformation + about page, kinda) schedulescheduled release: 2016-02-29

-* - [x]  Design ready
+* - [x]  Design ready enough

 * - [x] Preprocessor ready

-* - [ ] Templates ready
+* - [ ] Templates ready enough

 * - [ ] Content ready